fyndoc/vms/docs/pim/attribute/create-attributes.md

     * **Attribute Name** - Enter the name of the attribute, e.g. Colour.

     * **Attribute Type** - Choose the type of input you expect the user to enter, e.g. Number, Short Text, Media, etc. See [List of Attributes](##attribute-type).
+Let's choose `Short Text` as an example.

     * **Attribute Description** - Describe the attribute for the user to understand its purpose better.

     * **Make this Mandatory** - Tick it if you want the user to compulsorily fill the attribute, without skipping.

     * **Auto Sync to Production** - Tick it if you want the attribute value to go directly to the production database.
 This means, the attribute will not undergo any task management processes.
 Neither an audit, nor any content acquisition/content enrichment activity would be performed for the attribute.
-This is useful when the attribute value comes through a direct integration from a source, let's say SAP/ERP.
+This is useful when the attribute value comes through a direct integration from a source, say SAP/ERP.

 6. The next section is **Visibility for Non-Admin VMS Users**.
 Here, non-admin users are those users who may belong to the vendor group (e.g. content enrichers) or your brand group (e.g. content acquirers).